umeshchounde/CloudProjectITCS6190/index.md

 Weighted false positive rate = 0.091249

 ## **Project Accomplishments**
-* Implemented Naive Bayes classification algorithm using Spark
+* Implemented Naive Bayes classification algorithm using Spark.
-* Trained model using Decision Tree classifier in Spark MLib
+* Trained model using Decision Tree classifier in Spark MLib.
-* Compared classification algorithms for activity classification
+* Compared classification algorithms for activity classification.

 ## **Future Scope**
-* Improve Accuracy of classifier
+* Improve the accuracy of the classifier.
-* Improve performance and time in data pre-processing stage
+* Improve performance and time in data pre-processing stage.
-* Determine better feature for sensor data
+* Determine better feature for sensor data.

 ## **Software**
-Please find below list of different software we have used for this project
-* Spark for data extraction, model training and evaluation
+* Spark for data pre-processing.
-* AWS EMR cluster for execution of the code
+* AWS EMR cluster for execution of the code.
-* Spark MLib library for Decision Tree algorithm
+* Spark MLib library for Decision Tree algorithm and Model Evaluation.

 ## **Observations**
 * As we have never worked on time series sensor data, it was challenging to decide which feature should be selected for classification.
-* Due the structure of raw data, we found challenging to improve performance of data preprocessing using spark
+* Due the structure of raw data, we found challenging to improve performance of data preprocessing using spark.

 ## Project Outcome**
-* Learnt to implement classification algorithm in spark
+* Learnt to implement classification algorithm in spark.
-* Gained Hands on experience with Spark MLib, Dataset API
+* Gained Hands on experience with Spark MLib, Dataset API.
-* Learnt classification using raw sensor data
+* Learnt classification using raw sensor data.

 ## Work division**
 Umesh: